AliceO2Group/ALF/README.md

 o2-alf is the binary of the ALF server.
 The only option it expects is the address of the DIM Nameserver.
 It can be passed either as a command-line argument or as an environmental variable.

 `
-o2-alf --dim-dns-node thedimdns
+o2-alf --dim-dns-node thedimdns.cern.ch
 `

 `
-DIM_DNS_NODE=thedimdns o2-alf
+DIM_DNS_NODE=thedimdns.cern.ch o2-alf
 `

 ### o2-alf-client
 o2-alf-client is the binary of an ALF client used solely for testing purposes.
 On top of the DIM Nameserver it expects the hostname of the node hosting the ALF server, the card's serial and the link number as command-line arguments.

 `
-o2-alf-client --dim-dns-node thedimdns --alf-id thealfserver --serial 0 --link 4
+o2-alf-client --dim-dns-node thedimdns.cern.ch --alf-id thealfserver.cern.ch --serial 0 --link 4
 `

 ## Services